AlxndrMlk/stochasticZipf/README.md

   **Zipf's Law** states that *"given some corpus of natural language utterances, the frequency of any word is inversely proportional to its rank in the frequency table"* (https://en.wikipedia.org/wiki/Zipf%27s_law)

   The law is named after American linguist and philologist who studied statistical occurrences in different languages **George Kingsley Zipf**.

   Zipf *"theorised that the distribution of word use was due to tendency to communicate efficiently with least effort"* (https://en.wikipedia.org/wiki/Principle_of_least_effort).

-It seems that in all the languages short words are more frequently used than the long ones.
+  It's also worth noting that the most efficient structure for communication is the one where *"the shortest sequences are the most frequent, and the longest sequences occur with the least frequency"* (McCowan et al., 2005)

 ## Some history